 - TSA State Conference Competition

-In June 2013, 160 Utah high school students competed in the Digital Media Arts Festival held at Utah Valley University.
-Students from 19 high schools throughout Utah entered a digital media project in one of twelve categories.
+In May 2014, 160 Utah high school students competed in the Digital Media Arts Festival held at Utah Valley University.
+Students from 20 high schools throughout Utah entered a digital media project in one of thirteen categories.
 Entries were judged on technical and artistic value.

-In May 2013, students across the state of Utah competed in the annual Utah IT Challenge.
-This event was held in conjunction with the Microsoft IT Academy, a national program that provides industry leading technology skills.
-From Photoshop to CIW Site Design to Oracle Java, over 60 students—grades 9-12—took the challenge to compete among their peers.
-Over 100 tests were taken with 16 MTA certifications awarded.
+In May 2014, students across the state of Utah competed in the annual Utah IT Challenge.
+This event was held in conjunction with the Microsoft IT Academy, a national program that provides industry-leading technology skills.
+Over 100 tests were taken with 40 MTA certifications awarded.
+Students—grades 9-12—took the challenge to compete among their peers and tested in any of the six Adobe certifications.
+Students also tested in TestOut, PC Pro, and Networking Pro certifications.
+Two students from Desert Hills High School, in Washington School District, received a perfect score.